HamidSherz/Sales-Analysis-and-Forecasting/README.md

 ![Sales1](Visuals/Theme2.jpg)

 ## Project Background
-This analysis focuses on sales performance for a decade-long e-commerce company specializing in Furniture, Office Supplies, and Technology.
+This analysis focuses on sales performance for a B2B supplier known for delivering tailored business solutions and high-quality products across various industries.
 It aims to provide strategic insights for stakeholders, including executives and marketing teams, looking to optimize sales strategies and enhance profitability.
 The analysis targets **Total Sales**, **Total Profit**, and **Net Profit Margin**, with **Net Profit Margin** serving as the North Star Metric due to its crucial role in indicating operational efficiency, while **Total Profit** offers a direct measure of the company's overall profitability.

 Insights and recommendations are provided on the following key areas:
 - Overall Sales Performance